estfernan/boost/docs/loaddata.rst

 Both data should be stored in R matrix format.
 For gene expression count matrix :math:`Y`, column names should be gene names.

-In the following, we conduct the analysis on Mouse Olfactory Bulb data as an example to show the functions of boost package.
+In the following, we conduct the analysis on Mouse Olfactory Bulb data as an example to show the functions in boost package.

-Files originally retrieved from the `SMP-Gym website <https://lce.biohpc.swmed.edu/smp_gym/explorer.php>`_ .
+Files are originally retrieved from the `SMP-Gym website <https://lce.biohpc.swmed.edu/smp_gym/explorer.php>`_ .
 ::
         library(utils)
         library(stats)